jhuiAchaea/Nexsys/README.md

 Other Packages will be released that use this system so also look at those to understand how to use it.

+### Custom Settings

+For now, it is recommended that you create a separate package to hold your local settings so that when I do updates, you won't lose your custom settings.
+Below is an example Package that contains my exact settings that override the default settings.

+My Local Settings Package:

+Settings are saved to the server(look under Variables tab and you'll see them), but I haven't provided a nice way to view and modify these settings on the fly yet, so keeping a settings package locally is safer bet until I get that completed.
+Theoretically, you could just modify the system setttings and delete those variables every time, and it'll recreate them with your settings.

+### System Startup

+This is responsible for bootstrapping (loading up) the system.
+It basically just performs run_function a lot of times and in the right order.

+client.eventStream is the main event bus for the system.
+Most things register and raise events on the eventStream.
+You'll get a feel for it when you poke around the system.

+SystemLoaded is run when the system is completely loaded.
+I generally put SystemLoaded as the package name in my other packages so that those aren't loaded until the system is.

-### System Settings
+### System

-Look under system->system and modify the settings there
+Holds system state and settings and is where basic system functionality resides.

-### Aff Settings
+### Affs

-Look under affs->affTable and modify serverside curing prios there
+Holds aff tables and prios.
+Aff service has some helpful utility functions.

-### Balance Settings
+### Balances

-If you need to add your own balance, add to balanceTable and follow the pattern for other balances
+Holds balance tables.
+If you need to add your own balance, add to balanceTable from another package and follow the pattern for other balances

-### Def Settings
+### Defs

-Look under defs->defTable and add defs if you need.
-Modify the keepup and static prio objects at the bottom to change your prios.
+Holds def table and keepup/defup prios.
 Use defService to create aliases to change your prios on the fly in game.

+If you need to add your own defs, add to defTable from another package and follow pattern.
+Be sure to add the classes that can use that def if it's class specific.

-### Cure Settings
+### Cures

 Look under cures->cureTable to see how cures are handled.
 Most are set to prio 0 because they are handled by serverside curing.
 Class cures like fitness, dragonheal, etc, start at prio 0, but are moved to a different prio when they are needed (see serverside->PrioritySwapping).

-### Cache Settings
+### Cache

-Look under cache->cacheTable and modify the amount you want to precache for each herb/mineral there.
+Holds cache herb/mineral maps and amounts.

 ### Lust

-Look under lust->lust and set your whitelist there.
-Otherwise it should reject everyone else.
+override client.whiteList in a separate package.  it should reject everyone else.

 ### GMCP